64801744_2621843171183938_1200537762613166080_o_2621843167850605.jpg

 While all the other kids were learning addition in first grade, Kivie Cahn-Lipman was running around the classroom singing that he was a yeti.
 His kindly teacher said he was very musical, so Kivie was allowed his choice of instruments along with the therapy.
 He told his parents he wanted to play the drums, so they asked him what instrument he REALLY wanted to play.
 "The tuba," he replied, and they handed him a violin.
 The violin teacher was all "you have to respect the violin before you can touch the violin," but in their third lesson Kivie picked his nose and wiped it on the violin, and then that teacher went away and Kivie's parents gave him a cello.
 And when he picked his nose and wiped it on the cello, the new teacher was like "ewww gross don't do that, here's a tissue, clean that up and let's play music," and that seemed like a good idea.

-Kivie started his own Baroque ensemble called ACRONYM (www.acronymensemble.com), and he finds seventeenth-century music in old manuscripts and transcribes it, and they give the first performances of it in hundreds of years; they've got nine CDs of modern premieres released and more on the way.
-He also plays viola da gamba for some reason and performs and records with LeStrange Viols.
-Kivie's 2014 solo recording of J.S.
-Bach's cello suites got a nice blurb in a trade publication called The Strad, but he's way more proud of the warm personal letter praising the disc which he received from Justice Ruth Bader Ginsburg.
-Kivie's mom also claims to like the recording, but she thinks that some of the tempos are too fast.
-You can find it on sale wherever you can still find music on sale, and the discs make great coasters.
+Kivie's solo recording of J.S.
+Bach's cello suites got a nice blurb in The Strad, but he's way more proud of the warm personal letter praising the disc which he received from Justice Ruth Bader Ginsburg.
+Kivie's mom also claims to like the recording, but she talks a lot about how the tempos are all too fast.
+His most recent solo album, Sumna, was hailed by one critic for “hurting your ears and mind with sounds that say nothing and go nowhere comprehensible.”
+You can find all his recordings on sale wherever you can still find music on sale, and the discs make great coasters.

-Also, a recent review in the New York Times noted that "his long, flowing hair often covered his face as he played."
+Also, a review in the New York Times noted that "his long, flowing hair often covered his face as he played."
 Seriously, the New York Times printed that.
 Kivie mostly stopped picking his nose in 1985.

 rachel (217)-4 (1).jpg